Caeldeth/loures/Literature/Etienne-Dream-Debris.md

 lips a shy, soft smile, that, despite her attempts to hide, could be noticed both when she was talking and when silent; her fixed gaze on him, her attention to every word he said, the transparent nervousness in her hands.
-I remembered my already mentioned sister-in-law telling me what it was like when people were in love, and at that moment I could see an example.
+I remembered my already mentioned sister\-in\-law telling me what it was like when people were in love, and at that moment I could see an example.
 My mind started to travel, first trying to find reasons for love and why people felt that way, then less coldly I began thinking about all the happy couples I had met.
 I wondered what